XYX Lab – Gender + Place

 Deferring to more lights and brighter cities does not create safer spaces for women and girls.
 Lighting design is vital for gender-sensitive cities.

-Candidates undertaking Monash University’s Doctor of Philosophy (PhD) are challenged to apply new thinking to interpret – and solve – complex questions.
+Candidates undertaking Monash University’s Graduate research degrees are challenged to apply new thinking to interpret – and solve – complex questions.
 Within the XYX Lab, investigations are currently underway on a range of issues in feminist and queer theory.

 30 Aug 2018, 4.30–5.30pm

 Monash Art, Design and Architecture (MADA) researchers work together to undertake vibrant, innovative, creative research that addresses the social, economic and human issues facing Australia and the world.

 26 Sep 2022

 Monash University’s Department of Design has received a host of awards and accolades at the prestigious 2022 Good Design Awards, announced on Friday, 16 September.